Settlement reached in 2013 Minneapolis police shooting

-He would not disclose terms of the agreement, which still requires approval by the Minneapolis City Council.
+The death of Terrence Franklin seven years ago sparked outrage, as protesters and civil rights activists — together with the enhanced audio of a bystander’s video — challenged the official version of events.

-The death of Terrence Franklin in 2013 sparked outrage, as protesters and civil rights activists challenged the official version of events.
+Police said Franklin was a burglary suspect, killed by SWAT team members in a dark, south Minneapolis basement after he grabbed an MP5 submachine gun and shot and injured two officers — a contention denied by the family and their attorneys.
+They said police ignored the more likely scenario of accidental or negligent discharge and failed to carry out gunshot residue testing on the suspect’s body.
+An internal police investigation cleared the officers and a grand jury said there was not enough evidence to prosecute.

-Police said Franklin was a burglary suspect, killed by pursuing officers in a basement after he grabbed an MP5 gun and shot and injured two of them — a contention his attorneys vehemently denied.
-A grand jury said there was not enough evidence to prosecute officers.
+But in an appeals court filing, the victim’s father, Walter Louis Franklin II, said the bystander’s video pointed to a 70-second gap between the time when the first shots were fired and the time officers shot his son — raising questions as to whether the unarmed suspect was in fact a threat.
+His attorneys argued his son was trying to surrender when he was shot.
+He died from multiple gunshot wounds.

-The victim’s father, Walter Louis Franklin II, however said his son was shot after he had already surrendered.
-He had multiple gunshot woods.
+The suit — asserting excessive force, wrongful death and negligence — named officers Lucas Peterson and Michael Meath, former Chief Janeé Harteau and the city of Minneapolis as defendants.

 There was no immediate comment from the Minneapolis police department.